-Option Reduction Adaptive Reuse of an eligible, individually listed or Contributing Property No parking required for uses with parking ratio of one (1) space/300 sq. ft. or fewer.
-Affordable Housing No parking required for units designated for Affordable Housing On-Demand Ride Share For each twenty-five (25) linear feet of designated On-Demand Ride Share space provided, the required number of vehicular parking spaces may be reduced by two (2) (See Subsection III.H.5.b for design considerations for On-Demand Ride Share) Car Share For every Car Share space provided, the required number of vehicular parking spaces may be reduced by two (2) (See Subsection III.H.5.a for design considerations for Car Share) Proximity to Transit Fifty (50) percent reduction if Project is within 650 feet of a transit stop Mixed-Use Development Parking provided at one (1) space/300 sq. ft. when less than fifty (50) percent of total Project square footage is Food Service and/or Alcoholic Beverage Service Shared Parking Agreement Determined based on agreement Electric Vehicle ("EV") Charging Space For every EV charging space provided, the required number of vehicular parking spaces may be reduced by two Micro-Mobility Hub Seventy-five (75) percent reduction if Micro- Mobility Hub is incorporated into the Project site; twenty-five (25) percent reduction if located within 650 feet of a Micro-Mobility Hub Individual Parking Plan Determined based on IPP justification (not subject to maximum reduction)
+Option Reduction Adaptive Reuse to nonresidential uses of an eligible, individually listed or Contributing Property No parking required for uses with parking ratio of fewer than one (1) space/300 sq. ft.
+Affordable Housing Sixty-two (62) percent reduction for units designated for Affordable Housing Car Share For every Car Share space provided, the required number of vehicular parking spaces may be reduced by two (2).
+(See Subsection III.H.2.b(1) for design considerations for Car Share.)
+Vehicular Pick-Up/Drop-Off Area For each twenty-five (25) linear feet of designated Pick-Up/Drop-Off space provided, the required number of vehicular parking spaces may be reduced by four (4).
+(See Subsection III.H.2.b(2) for design considerations for Vehicular Pick-Up/Drop- Off Area.)
+Proximity to Transit Twenty (20) percent reduction if Project is within 650 feet of a transit stop Shared Parking Agreement Determined based on agreement.
+Individual Parking Plan Determined based on IPP justification (not subject to maximum reduction).
+In cooperation with DTM, additional parking reductions may be granted when a Project includes features, such as, but not limited to, Mixed-Use Development, a Mobility Hub, a Transit-Supportive Plaza and/or Universal Transit Passes.